Kentico/community-portal/README.md

 Xperience by Kentico solution for the Kentico managed SaaS hosted Kentico Community website.

-This project is using Xperience Version v28.0.2.
+This project is using [Xperience Version v28.1.0](https://docs.xperience.io/xp/changelog#Changelog-Refresh(December14,2023)).

 ## Screenshots